Course Overview

 • Software Development/DevOps

-Cybersecurity risk management is very challenging, requiring both technical insight into the security of digital systems and devices and also the management of people who interact with them.
-This programme will prepare you to manage cybersecurity within an organisation, from influencing the risk appetite of the board to managing incident response strategies during a cyber attack.
+Cybersecurity risk management is very challenging, requiring both technical insight into the security of digital systems and devices and also the management of behaviours of people who interact with them.
+As the area grows in importance globally, avenues for employment follow suit.

 Who’s Suited to This Course